HakkanR/DMD2TUR/README.md

 DMD2TUR is an Arduino library works with DMD2 Library.
 It brings you to write turkish letters freely.

-**This library is not the library can drive dot matix displays (e.g.p10) itsefs.
+**This library is not the library can drive dot matix displays (e.g.p10) itself.
 It has a dependecy on DMD2 library can be found this link->** [DMD2 library](http://github.com/freetronics/DMD2)

 If you find any bugs, please use the Issues feature in github to report them or [Contact me on my web page](https://www.devrelerim.com).